Networking is a skill, so how can you get the most from business networking and become super successful?

-How, I hear you ask, can a centuries old castle inspire a blog about networking?
-There are actually a lot of similarities between the medieval times and networking!
+How, I hear you ask, can a centuries old castle inspire a blog about business networking?
+There are actually a lot of similarities between the medieval times and business networking!

 The courtiers were selected by people they knew, and were someone they trusted – networking is exactly the same!
 You need to know, like, and trust the people you connect with in your networking before you recommend them, and the people you meet feel the same way.
 They’re not going to open up their little black book of contacts and introduce you to them unless they know you will care for them.
 And likewise, you trust your advisors to appoint or suggest someone that can be your aid in business.